 “The Founding Fathers gave us the First Amendment — the First Amendment.
 And they did that with good reason,” Brokaw continued.
 “Because they knew the future of this country would depend on the free flow of information and the exchange of ideas.
 Everyone in this room is a part of that, and It’s been my privilege to spend most of my life doing just that.”
-(Watch the Brokaw presentation and remarks here.)

 “We have some very brave reporters in this room tonight, and some very brave editors.
 But let’s take a moment to thank a woman who allows us to be brave by giving us the power, the weaponry, the strategy and, above all, the legal and moral standing to fight the good fight,” said Hearst Executive Vice Chairman Frank A. Bennack Jr. in a video tribute to Burton.

 “We are all grateful to Eve because in the end, we are all better at what we do because she is so good at what she does for all of us, not just those of us at Hearst, but all of us who labor at the honorable task of shining light into dark places,” he said.